Axnjr/SEM7/GameTheory.md

 ## Example of a Bayesian Game:
 Let’s consider a simple sealed-bid auction in which two players (Player 1 and Player 2) are bidding for an object.
 Each player has a private valuation of the object, which is unknown to the other player.
 The players bid without knowing each other's valuation and the highest bid wins the auction.
 If a player wins, they get the object and pay the amount they bid, and if they lose, they get nothing.

+# 2. Extensive-form games and perfect subgame Nash equilibrium:
+(also known as subgame perfect equilibrium or SPE) are key concepts in game theory, but they address different aspects of strategic interaction.

+## Extensive Form Games
+is a representation of a game that captures the sequential nature of decision-making.
+Unlike normal-form games (which represent simultaneous decisions in a matrix), extensive-form games explicitly account for the order in which players make their moves, as well as the information available to them at each decision point.
+These games are typically represented by a game tree, where nodes represent decision points, branches represent possible actions, and terminal nodes represent the outcomes/payoffs for each player.

+Example:
+A simple example of an extensive-form game is the classic sequential game of chess or a negotiation game, where one player moves first and the second player reacts based on that move.

+## Subgame Perfect Nash Equilibrium (SPNE)
+A subgame perfect Nash equilibrium is a refinement of Nash equilibrium applicable to extensive form games.
+It ensures that players’ strategies constitute a Nash equilibrium in every subgame of the original game.
+This concept is crucial because it eliminates non-credible threats and ensures rational behavior at every stage of the game.